michiganrobotics/mbot/docs/setup/new-image.md

     ./scripts/install.sh
     ```

+3. **Install the MBot Bridge and API.** The MBot Bridge includes a server that bridges student code with the MBot software, as well as APIs in C++ and Python.
+Install it with:
+    ```bash
+    cd ~/mbot_ws/mbot_bridge/
+    git checkout {{ page.mbot_bridge_version }}
+    ./scripts/install.sh
+    ```
+    This installs the scripts and services needed to run the MBot Bridge Server and installs the MBot API and its dependencies.

-3. **Install the MBot Web App.** The web app is a useful tool for commanding the robot from your laptop's browser.
+4. **Install the MBot Web App.** The web app is a useful tool for commanding the robot from your laptop's browser.
     1. Download the latest web app release and unpack it:
         ```bash
         cd ~/mbot_ws/